gummyBear-Index/KitchenFox/README.md

 ## Technologies
   KitchenFox's frontend utilizes React Native with a Redux architecture for efficient and unidirectional data management.

-  It pairs a Node/Express backend and MongoDB.
+  On the backend, it pairs an Express framework for Node.js and MongoDB.
 MongoDB allows us to build a scalable, high-performance, open source, schema-free, document-oriented database.

   Third Party APIs involved:
    + [Edamam](http://developer.edamam.com/edamam-docs-recipe-api)